decodingAncientHistory/hopewell-mounds-mapping-with-local-maxima/README.md

     here, the gdal_dem utility is required to take a CSV file containing Lidar XYZ points, and interpolate to dump out a Geotiff file.

+    First make an output directory (call it "outputs"):
+    $ mkdir outputs

     Then to run at command-line, pass in the name of the lidar data file (.laz):
     $ python3 hopewell_mounds_local_maxima.py data/USGS_LPC_OH_Statewide_Phase3_2021_B21_BS18250501.laz